A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Builders using LLMs as core technology who need clarity before scaling ideas, teams, or narratives.

-• Identify where LLMs add leverage, and where they don’t
+• Identify where LLMs add leverage, and where they don’t, so that you can get to product-market fit sooner

 Data Science & ML Leaders